Musalla complex

-The Musalla complex, also known as the Musallah Complex or the Musalla of Gawhar Shah, is a former Islamic religious complex located in Herat, Afghanistan, containing examples of Timurid architecture.
+The Musalla complex (Pashto: د مصلی ترکيبي, Dari: مجتمع مصلی; lit. 'prayer complex'), also known as the Musallah complex or the Musalla of Gawhar Shah, is a former Islamic religious complex located in Herat, Afghanistan, containing examples of Timurid architecture.
 Much of the 15th-century complex is in ruins today, and the buildings that still stand are in need of restoration.
-The complex ruins consist of the five Musallah Minarets of Herat, the Mir Ali Sher Navai mausoleum, the Gawhar Shad Mausoleum, and the ruins of a large mosque and a madrasa complex.
+The complex ruins consist of the five Musallah Minarets of Herat, the Mir Ali Sher Navai mausoleum, the Gawhar Shad Mausoleum, the ruins of the Gawhar Shad mosque, the Gawhar Shad madrasa complex, and the Sultan Husayn Bayqara madrasa and mausoleum complex.

 Construction on the complex began in 1417 under Queen Gawharshad, the wife of Timurid ruler Shah Rukh, and ended in the late 1400s with the building of a madrassa by Sultan Husayn Bayqara.
 It was seriously damaged in 1885 during the Panjdeh incident, when the British and ruling Emir of Afghanistan demolished most of the complex buildings.
-Due to earthquakes and war, four fell during the course of the 20th century.
+Due to earthquakes and war, four additional minarets fell during the course of the 20th century.

 History

 Shah Rukh made Herat the capital of the Timurid Empire in 1405, moving it from Samarkand.
 The complex was then commissioned by Timurid Queen Gawhar Shad and construction began in 1417, likely under architect Kavamad-Din of Shiraz who also built a similar madrasa in Khar Gerd.
 The madrasa was built between 1417 and 1426, possibly as late as c.
 1432.
 The complex had two minarets by its eastern façade on either side of the main entrance and the mausoleum in its northwest corner.
-The mosque was completed in 1437.
+The Gawhar Shad Mosque was completed in 1437.
 A madrasa by Sultan Husayn Bayqara called Madrasa Ni'matiyya was built sometime between 1469 and 1506, probably around 1493 (898 AH).